StephanErb/engineering-notes/content/Algorithms.md

     - Pipelined Prefix Sum (Paralag und Sanders Paper?)
     - All to all for irregular message sizes

+* __K-Way approach__ instead of binary operations that are scattered over a deep recursion, perform a k-way operation.
+This limits the number of recursion levels and gives room for clever implementations of the (k-way) operation.
+Examples:
+    - An [External Memory Mergesort] performs less IOs due to the limit recursion depth.
+Its k-way merge function can be implemented efficiently with help of _tournament trees_.
+    - Samplesort generalizes over Quicksort.
+It can be parallelized more efficiently.

 ## Succinct Data Structures
 Succinct Data Structures are space efficient implementations of abstract data types (e.g., trees, bit sets) that still allow for efficient queries.